workadventure/scripting-api-extra/docs/about.md

 Because a script is hosting the extended features, you need to import that script explicitly into your map.

-There are 2 ways to import those extended features:
+There are 3 ways to import those extended features:

 - importing the "Scripting API Extra" library directly in your map
+- or importing the "Scripting API Extra" library dynamically from your Javascript script
-- or importing the "Scripting API Extra" library in your own script
+- or bundling the "Scripting API Extra" library in your own script using NPM and a bundler like Webpack

 ### Importing the script in the map